mraiser/newbound/README.md

     cargo build --features=python_runtime

 ## Rust Support
-**NOTE:** Rust support in Newbound depends on  files that are generated the first time you run Newbound, so compiling a fresh install will fail. **Run Newbound at least once before trying to compile the Rust binaries.**

-    ./newbound.sh

 To enable support for the Rust language you will need to compile the Newbound rust binaries from inside the directory where you installed Newbound.